Payday loan consolidation programs or loans allow you to combine all your loans into a single, lower interest loan.

 No license?
 Probably a scam.

-If there isn’t an address that you can find about the company, than run.
+If you can’t find a physical address for the company, find another lender.
 It’s that simple.
 Any legit firm will have an address on their website.
-And of course, be sure to look this up on google maps as well.
+And of course, be sure to look this up on Google maps as well.
 No address?
 Probably a scam.

 Consolidating your payday loans is a good idea, but beware of debt consolidation scams.
-They are around every corner.
+They’re around every corner.
 But by following these guidelines you’ll be able to spot the red flags and protect yourself.